-- Member of the Society of British Neurological Surgeons, British Neurovascular group, European Association of Neurosurgical Societies and the Congress of Neurological Surgeons.
+- Member of the Society of British Neurological Surgeons, European Association of Neurosurgical Societies and the Congress of Neurological Surgeons

-- Regularly teaches and lectures on a wide range of courses including the British Neurosurgical Trainees Association, UK Neurovascular Group, and Cambridge Lectures in Neurosurgical Anatomy.
+- Teaches and lectures on a wide range of courses nationally and internationally

-- Member of the Society of British Neurological Surgeons Research Committee and a reviewer for a range of neurosurgical journals and associate editor of the British Journal of Neurosurgery.
+- Society of British Neurological Surgeons Research Committee member and associate editor of the British Journal of Neurosurgery

-Mr Bulters has an active research interest in the fields of vascular neurosurgery and head injury.
-He holds grants from the NIHR, EPSRC, TSB, MRC, European Union, Royal College of Surgeons of Edinburgh and Wessex Medical Research.
+Mr Bulters has an active research interest in vascular neurosurgery and holds grants from the NIHR, EPSRC, Innovate UK, MRC, European Union, Royal College of Surgeons of Edinburgh, Wessex Medical Research and Smile for Wessex.

-Mr Butlers is currently the chief and principal investigator for a large portfolio of randomised trials examining new ways to improve outcomes following intracranial haemorrhage and head injury, utilising new drug interventions and surgical techniques.
+Mr Bulters has been the chief and principal investigator for a large portfolio of randomised trials examining new ways to improve outcomes following intracranial haemorrhage and head injury, utilising new drug interventions and surgical techniques.
 He also has a particular research interest in risk prediction for patients with cerebral aneurysms, arteriovenous malformations and dural AV fistulae.